zazarick/MusicOnEndRound/README.md

 - 🌍 **Global Audio** - Music plays for all players simultaneously
 - 🎲 **Weighted Random Selection** - Control how often each track plays
 - 🎚️ **Per-Track Settings** - Individual volume, chance, and enable/disable for each song
-- 🔄 **Auto-Discovery** - Automatically detects and adds new tracks to config
+- 🔄 **Auto-Discovery** - Automatically detects new tracks and uses default settings
 - 🎮 **Admin Commands** - Manual control over music playback
 - ⚙️ **Highly Configurable** - Fine-tune every aspect of the plugin